seanlano/WiLED/docs/LEDOutput.md

 ### `setDimStepUp()` and `setDimStepDown()`

 Change to the next higher or lower dimming step, respectively.

-If `setDimStepLockout` has been called with a non-zero value, `setDimStepUp` will enforce a lockout time before allowing changing to the highest dimming step; and conversely `setDimStepUp` will enforce a lockout time before changing to zero output.
+If `setDimStepLockout` has been called with a non-zero value, `setDimStepUp` will enforce a lockout time before allowing changing to the highest dimming step; and conversely `setDimStepDown` will enforce a lockout time before changing to zero output.
 This means that a fast turn of the rotary encoder won't turn the LED all the way on or off in one go, there needs to be a short pause.

 ### `setDimPercent(inDimPercent)`